 We will ask kindly that all attendees be courteous and remember that there is no talking in the common room during quiet writing time.
 Exceptions to quiet time will be during group meal times and the agent/editor workshops and other classes.

 - Layers.
 Colorado weather in the spring can be 80 degrees and sunny, or it can be snowy and cold, so plan to layer your clothing accordingly.

 - Walking shoes or hiking boots.
-Whatever the weather, you’ll want to be prepared to take breaks from your writing to walk around downtown Golden or join others for an impromptu hike in the nearby foothills.
+Whatever the weather, you’ll want to be prepared to take breaks from your writing to walk through downtown Estes Park or join others for an impromptu hike on the nearby trails.